dl4genaudio/dl4genaudio.github.io/pca_data/index.md

 You will have 5 minutes to talk (if you come to class).
 You may use visual aids for your presentation.

-You must also write a 500 word post describing your three research papers on the [course subreddit](https://www.reddit.com/r/deeplearningaudio/).
+You must also write a 500 word post describing the three research papers you identified on the [course subreddit](https://www.reddit.com/r/deeplearningaudio/).

 Both due Feb 22nd at 11:59PM ([Eastern Standard Time](https://www.timeanddate.com/time/zones/et))